JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_09/lecture.md

 ## Contextual dispatch / overdubbing
 Imagine that under some circumstances (context), you would like to use alternative implementations of some functions.
 One of the most cited motivations for this is automatic differentiation, where you would like to take the code **as-is** and calculate gradients with respect to some variables.
 Other use cases of this approach are mentioned in `Cassette.jl`:

-"*Downstream applications for Cassette include dynamic code analysis (e.g. profiling, rr-style debugging, etc.), JIT compilation to new hardware/software backends, automatic differentiation, interval constraint programming, automatic parallelization/rescheduling, automatic memoization, lightweight multistage programming, graph extraction, and more.*"
+"*Downstream applications for Cassette include dynamic code analysis (e.g. profiling,  record and replay style debugging, etc.), JIT compilation to new hardware/software backends, automatic differentiation, interval constraint programming, automatic parallelization/rescheduling, automatic memoization, lightweight multistage programming, graph extraction, and more.*"

 In theory, we can do all the above by directly modifying the code or introducing new types, but that may require a lot of coding and changing of foreign libraries.